MicrosoftDocs/cpp-docs/docs/mfc/reference/coleserveritem-class.md

  This is an advanced overridable.
 Override this function to provide your data in the requested format and medium.
 Depending on your data, you may want to override one of the other versions of this function instead.
 If your data is small and fixed in size, override `OnRenderGlobalData`.
 If your data is in a file, or is of variable size, override `OnRenderFileData`.

- For more information, see [IDataObject::GetData](http://msdn.microsoft.com/library/windows/desktop/ms678431), [STGMEDIUM](http://msdn.microsoft.com/library/windows/desktop/ms683812), [FORMATETC](http://msdn.microsoft.com/library/windows/desktop/ms682177), and [TYMED](http://msdn.microsoft.com/library/windows/desktop/ms691227) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+ For more information, see [IDataObject::GetData](http://msdn.microsoft.com/library/windows/desktop/ms678431), [STGMEDIUM](http://msdn.microsoft.com/library/windows/desktop/ms683812), [FORMATETC](http://msdn.microsoft.com/library/windows/desktop/ms682177), and [TYMED](http://msdn.microsoft.com/library/windows/desktop/ms691227) in the Windows SDK.

 ##  <a name="onrenderfiledata"></a>  COleServerItem::OnRenderFileData
  Called by the framework to retrieve data in the specified format when the storage medium is a file.